CKs-Technology-News/PrivacyTools/README.md

 - [Migadu](https://www.migadu.com/) – Migadu is an independent email hosting from Switzerland.
 - [Paranoid Mail](https://paranoid.email/) – GPG encrypted mail provider.
 - [Posteo](https://posteo.de) – Ad-free and anonymous email service based in Germany.
-- [Proton previously ProtonMail](https://protonmail.com/) – Secure Email.
+- [Proton Mail previously ProtonMail](https://protonmail.com/) – Secure Email.
 Based in Switzerland, the [Proton Team admitted to log trough third-party data centers](https://encryp.ch/blog/disturbing-facts-about-protonmail/).
 ProtonMail has [zero-access encryption](https://proton.me/blog/zero-access-encryption) at rest for your emails and [calendars](https://proton.me/news/protoncalendar-security-model).
 Data secured with zero-access encryption is only accessible by you.The reason why it was first unlisted was [not security](https://protonmail.com/blog/penetration-tests/).
 There are other reasons, please see [here](https://twitter.com/tenacioustek/status/1434604102676271106), based on [this](https://protonmail.com/blog/climate-activist-arrest/) and [this](https://encryp.ch/blog/truth-about-protonmail/) and the [FBI request](https://twitter.com/SebGorka/status/1443686769833168905).
 The official F-Droid app includes trackers and other crap.
 [IP released in publich](ttps://www.xda-developers.com/protonmail-forced-to-release-user-ip-address/).
 [ProtonMail rebrands as Proton, Unified Protection](https://proton.me/).
 - [Purelymail](https://purelymail/) – A no-frills email provider with some advance security features.
 - [RiseUp](https://riseup.net/en/about-us) – Online communication tools for people and groups working on libratory social change.
 - [Runbox](https://runbox.com/) – Privacy focused eMail provider.